yevheniiairapetian/to-do-app/README.md

 ## Project dependencies:
 - jQuery for DOM manipulation and interactivity
+- jQuery UI for sortability
-- React as Javascript library
+- React as the Javascript library
-- Bootstrap for design/responsive design, accordions
+- React Bootstrap for design/responsive design, components, PWA features
 - Vercel for deployment

 ## Live Version: